arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 The EPP &lt;transfer&gt; command is modified as follows:

- - A transfer of a primary domain also transfers all of the variants of that domain.
+- A transfer of a primary domain also transfers all the variants of that domain.

 - A transfer of a variant domain returns en error.

+__TODO__: There must be a safeguard for variant-agnostic clients to not accidentally transfer-in a bundle of domains.
+Therefore, the transfer command needs to have an extension, and a command must fail in case the extension is not used, but there are variants.

 # EPP &lt;create&gt; command